Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 Brushing and Rolling Mantels

 For mantel tops, cut in the rear edge where it meets the wall, using a 2 to 2 1/2-inch trim brush.
 I really like Purdy paint brushes, namely the XL series, but Wooster and Corona have good brushes are too.
-The best paint brush is one with soft bristles and angled to make cutting-in easier.
+The best paint brush for mantels is one with soft bristles and angled to make cutting-in easier.
 Don't use a cheap brush or one that's designed more for cutting in walls.
 A good brush will lay off the paint smoothly without leaving heavy brush strokes in the finish.

 The best paint roller nap to use on a mantel top is 1/4-inch.
 For a wider mantel, a six-inch or a nine-inch roller will reduce overlapping and visible roller marks in the dried paint.
 I really like Purdy White Dove rollers, or the Contractor Series, White Soft Woven, from Sherwin Williams.
 Both rollers are lint-free.
 When rolling, roll only in one direction, working from one side to the other.
 Never start rolling in the middle.

 Use an Airless Sprayer

 I used my Graco GX-19 Finish Pro to spray paint the pine mantel featured in this article.
-I use this sprayer for most of my fine finishing projects, including cabinets and trim, using the green Graco fine finishing spray tips.
+I use this sprayer for most of my fine finishing projects, including cabinets and trim.
+I use the green Graco fine finishing spray tips.
 You can even rent a sprayer and practice on some scrap wood before shooting your mantel.

 Use the 3M hand masker to mask off the walls around the mantel with masking paper and plastic.
 I cover the fireplace brick very carefully with the white masking tape from Sherwin Williams and painter's plastic.
 White masking tape sticks to fireplace brick pretty good.
 Blue tape will fall off.